Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 And this used to be one of the most conservative circuits in the country.

-And what the what this what the circuit court did yesterday essentially was rule that if you are in the U.S. legally, in essence, and if manage to get some kind of legal status, then you have to be tried in the civilian system.
+And what the circuit court did yesterday essentially was rule that if you are in the U.S. legally, in essence, and have managed to get some kind of legal status, then you have to be tried in the civilian system.

 The most dangerous enemies we have are people who manage to evade detection by our immigration bureaucracy.